thoughtbot/botcasts/lessons/lesson-4.md

 document and the response body, Turbo Drive will carry the element instance forward through the navigation, and backward through a history restoration.

+If we did not set the `data-turbo-permanent` attribute, the input would keep resetting as you type.
+Adding the attribute preserves its state.

 ```diff
 --- a/app/views/search_results/index.html.erb
 +++ b/app/views/search_results/index.html.erb